This page was reviewed or revised on Friday, August 5, 2016 11:54 AM

 Teen mothers as a rule have no difficulty giving birth.
 The body is young, strong and recovers quickly.
 Your chances for a healthy pregnancy are good if you take good care of yourself by eating well, visiting a doctor or midwife early in pregnancy and stay away from drugs, alcohol and tobacco.

 Since the mother and baby are one, anything that enters the mother enters the fetus too.
 Avoid everything from aspirins and laxatives to stronger drugs unless approved by a doctor.
-Limit tea, coffee or cola to 2 to 3 cups per day.

 Alcohol enters the baby’s blood through the placenta and can cause serious harm to the baby.
 Fetal Alcohol Syndrome (FAS) is a result of alcohol use during pregnancy and can lead to a lifelong learning problems and physical health issues.
 There is no known safe intake of alcohol for pregnant women, so teen moms should avoid alcohol during pregnancy.